usefulalgorithm/usefulalgorithm/README.md

 - _Totality_, by Natural Information Society, Bitchin Bajas
 - _Like A Ribbon_, by John Glacier
 - _Dos Moons_, by Dos Monos
+- _Blue Veil_, by Lucy Railton
 - _Only Dust Remains_, by Backxwash
-- _Blue Veil_, by Lucy Railton
 - _Super Tecmo Bo_, by Boldy James, The Alchemist
 - _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
 - _Every Bridge Burning_, by Nails
 - _Let Me Out_, by Fatboi Sharif, Driveby
 - _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin
 - _Every Sound Has A Color In The Valley Of Night_, by Night Verses
-- _Void Patrol_, by Void Patrol
 - _The Crying Nudes_, by The Crying Nudes
 - _Rest Symbol_, by rest symbol
 - _Excelsior_, by Benny The Butcher
+- _I LAY DOWN MY LIFE FOR YOU_, by JPEGMAFIA
 - _IOX_, by LA Timpa
 - _Pearl_, by Dos Monos